volodinroman/maya-mirror-shape-deformer/README.md

 -"name" or "n" that is used to define the name of the deformer;

--"symmetryPlane" or "sym" that is used to define the symmetry plane (XZ, YZ, XY) that visually splits a base mesh into two topologically identical parts.
+-"symmetryPlane" or "sym" that is used to define the plane of the symmetry (XZ, YZ, XY) that visually splits a base mesh into two topologically identical parts.

 ####Usage:
 There are two versions of the plugin available for testing and usage.
 Download one of them and place it in MAYA_PLUG_IN_PATH folder.